 “A great way to ditch the tired dinner and drinks combo is to grab a cocktail and go to a comedy show,” Bilotta says.
 “Having a drink first will help you get comfortable and acquainted.
-Hopefully the show you see is funny, but even if it isn’t, you’ll have lots to talk about afterwards.”
+Hopefully, the show you see is funny, but even if it isn’t, you’ll have lots to talk about afterward.”

 “If you’re an animal lover, one of the best first dates is to go to an animal shelter where they have a selection of animals from cute kittens to a komodo dragons,” says Cherry Davis, a dating coach.
 It’s a great way to see how your date interacts with them, plus you can often gauge how affectionate someone is by how they treat potential pets.

 Love sports and know your date does too?
 Head to a local game.
 “Both people can get to know each other and how they react at events like this,” explains Susan Golicic, Ph.D. and Certified Relationship Coach.
 “It also has lots of things going on in case some awkward silences pop up at the beginning.”
 Note to men: Do not do this if your date isn’t into sports.